History of British Columbia: Founding New Westminster

 Moody designed the first Coat of arms of British Columbia.

-However, Lord Lytton "forgot the practicalities of paying for clearing and developing the site and the town" and the efforts of Moody's Engineers were continuously hampered by insufficient funds, which, together with the continuous opposition of Douglas, "made it impossible for [Moody's] design to be fulfilled".
+However, Lytton "forgot the practicalities of paying for clearing and developing the site and the town" and the efforts of Moody's Engineers were continuously hampered by insufficient funds, which, together with the continuous opposition of Douglas, whom Thomas Frederick Elliot described as "like any other fraud", "made it impossible for [Moody's] design to be fulfilled".

 Feud between Moody and Governor James Douglas

-Throughout his tenure in British Columbia, Moody was engaged in a bitter feud with James Douglas, Governor of Vancouver Island, whose jurisdiction overlapped with his own.
-Moody's position as chief commissioner and lieutenant governor was one of "higher prestige [and] lesser authority" than that of Douglas, despite Moody's vastly superior social position in the eyes of the Engineers and the British Government: Moody had been selected by Lord Lytton due to his possession of the quality of the "archetypal English gentleman and British Officer", his family was "eminently respectable": he was the son of Colonel Thomas Moody (1779-1849), one of the wealthiest mercantilists in the West Indies, who owned much of the land in the islands where Douglas's father owned a small amount of land and from which Douglas's mother, "a half-breed", originated.
-Douglas's ethnicity made him "an affront to Victorian society".
-Mary Moody, the descendant of the Hawks industrial dynasty and the Boyd merchant banking family, wrote on 4 August 1859 "it is not pleasant to serve under a Hudson's Bay Factor" and that the "Governor and Richard can never get on".
+Throughout his tenure in British Columbia, Moody was engaged in a feud with James Douglas, Governor of Vancouver Island, whose jurisdiction overlapped with his own.

+Moody's position as chief commissioner and lieutenant governor was one of "higher prestige [and] lesser authority" than that of Douglas, despite Moody's superior social position in the judgement of the settlers.
+Moody had been selected by Lytton due to his possession of the quality of the "archetypal English gentleman and British Officer", his family was "eminently respectable": he was the son of Colonel Thomas Moody and of Martha Clement, who was a socially superior member of the planter class of the West Indies, including Demerara and the Guianas, in which Douglas's father and brothers owned less land and from which Douglas's 'a half-breed' mother originated.

+Mary Moody, a descendant of the Hawks industrialist dynasty and of the armigerous Boyd merchant banking family, wrote on 4 August 1859 "it is not pleasant to serve under a Hudson's Bay Factor" and that the "Governor and Richard can never get on".
 In a letter to the Colonial Office of 27 December 1858, Moody boasts that he has "entirely disarmed [Douglas] of all jealously" Douglas repeatedly insulted the Engineers by attempting to assume their command and refusing to acknowledge their value in the nascent colony.

 Margaret A. Ormsby, the author of the Dictionary of Canadian Biography entry for Moody (2002), condemns Moody for a contribution to the abortive development of the city.
 However, most other historians have exonerated Moody for the abortive development of the city and consider his achievement to be impressive, especially with regard to the perpetual insufficiency of funds and the personally motivated opposition of Douglas, whose opposition to the project continually retarded its development.
 Robert Edgar Cail, Don W. Thomson, Ishiguro, and Scott have praised Moody for his contribution, the latter accusing Ormsby of being "adamant in her dislike of Colonel Moody" despite the evidence, and almost all biographies of Moody, including those of the Institute of Civil Engineers, the Royal Engineers, and the British Columbia Historical Association, are flattering.